The Problem with Employer-Provided Life Insurance

 Most employer-sponsored life insurance benefits are from group policies.
-The company owns the policy, and all of the participants in the group receive certificates of coverage.
+Group policies are life insurance products for businesses; so, the company owns the policy, and all of the participants in the group receive a certificate of coverage.
 These certificates are not actual life insurance policies, though.
-With group coverage, there’s only one policy.
+With this type of insurance, there’s only one policy instead of individual plans for each employee.
 Employees (or insureds) are allowed to come and go, but the group policy stays in place despite this migration.

 This is a good setup for employers because it’s much easier and less expensive to administer this way.
 It’s also good for employees because it keeps prices low, provides guaranteed coverage and offers the convenience of payroll deductions.
 However, things get messy when it’s time to leave the group.

 Many group policies are not portable.
 You can’t take the coverage with you when you leave your job, unlike the old group birthday cards and half-dead plants from your office.
 You simply lose the coverage.